mertezz/didomi-challenge/SOLUTION.md

 ### Modeling
 The solution is designed around two modelling approaches:

-1. **Dimensional modelling**, intended for standardised, enterprise-wide adoption.
+- **Dimensional modelling**, intended for standardised, enterprise-wide adoption.
 This approach supports business processes via fact tables and provides context through dimension.
 The target schema is `mart`.
 In the assignment two main subject areas were covered: `Consent management` and `Product analytics` for tracking user interactions (events).

     ![img_1.png](other/bus_matrix.png)

     *Figure: Didomi challenge bus matrix*

-2. **Wide-table modelling**, used exclusively for specific dashboards and performance-driven analyses.
+- **Wide-table modelling**, used exclusively for specific dashboards and performance-driven analyses.
 This is implemented in schema `report`, and is not meant to be shared broadly across teams.

 #### Naming standards
 The project follows consistent naming conventions aligned with common data warehousing practices.

-Schemas:
-- `raw` —  untransformed source data loaded as-is from operational systems or files.
-- `staging` — temporary data prepared for modeling (ephemeral).
-- `mart` — dimensional models optimized for analytics (facts and dimensions).
-- `report` — reporting-ready tables tailored to specific dashboard needs; not intended for company-wide sharing.

 Table types
 - `stg_` — staging tables; used for normalization and preparation of raw data.